PerlFFI/FFI-TinyCC/README.md

     $tcc->detect_sysinclude_path;

-Attempt to find and configure the appropriate system include files.
+Attempt to find and configure the appropriate system include directories.
 If the platform that you are on does not (yet?) support this functionality then this method will throw an exception.

+\[version 0.19\]

+Returns the list of directories added to the system include directories.

 ### add\_include\_path